 In 2004 Hilary Menos and Andy Brodie bought two Aberdeen Angus x heifers, five in-lamb Wiltshire Horn ewes with lambs at foot and two Tamworth pigs.
 They applied for a CPH (holding) number, registered with a vet and joined the Soil Association.
 They bought a 1964 Nuffield tractor, a powder-blue 1958 Land Rover Series II pick-up and various bits of farm machinery in various states of decrepitude.
 They phoned the local AI man, planted and fenced, fed and watered, and watched stuff grow.

 In 2009, the bottom fell out of the organic market.
-It became increasingly clear that none of the older boys wanted to go directly into farming.
-A number of minor injuries — and near misses — convinced them to scale down their involvement in farming.
-In 2011 all the cows and most of the sheep were sent to market, and the farmhouse was sold along with most of the farm buildings and part of the land.
+None of the older boys wanted to go into farming.
+A number of minor injuries and near misses convinced them to scale down their involvement in farming.
+In 2011 all the cows and most of the sheep were sent to market, and by 2012 the farmhouse, farm buildings, remaining livestock and land was sold.

 This is the cow that peered down the black hole of the captive bolt

 and said, like Gary Gilmour facing a five-man firing squad in Utah State,

 This is the sheep that held out a hoof